Montreal Neurological Hospital

 - 7 a.m. to 7 p.m., Monday to Friday

-A cafeteria, two coffee shops and vending machines are also available at the Royal Victoria Hospital.
+A cafeteria and vending machines are available at the Royal Victoria Hospital.
 They are accessible via the third-floor bridge connecting the Montreal Neurological Hospital with the Royal Victoria Hospital.

 Information about patients

-As a family member, you may call the hospital ward at any time for information about your relative.
-For security and confidentiality reasons, information can be relayed only to the immediate family.
-Please choose someone who will gather information and pass it on to other family members.
+Your family or friends may call the nursing station on your wing any time (day or night) for information about you.
+For security and confidentiality reasons, information can be relayed only to those whom you, the patient, have authorized to receive information.
+Please choose a spokesperson that will pass information on to other members of the